Increasing bowel cancer screening in general practice

 These barriers include:

-- A belief that a vegetarian diet will protect them.
+- A belief that eating a vegetarian diet will protect them.

 - Fear of the test bringing a fatal diagnosis or bad karma.